johnlauer/serial-port-json-server/README.md

 Garbage collection
 -------
-On slower devices like Raspberry Pi's it is evident that the slowness of the CPU can cause some issues.
+On slower devices like Raspberry Pis (not the new Raspberry Pi 2) it is evident that the slowness of the CPU can cause some issues.
 In particular, on a Tinyg so much data can flow back from the serial device that it can overwhelm the Raspberry Pi such that serial data is lost if the Pi can't process it quick enough.
 This usually isn't a problem until a garbage collection process is triggered by golang for SPJS.

 Garbage collection does a "stop the world" technique which on the Raspi is so slow that SPJS may be unresponsive for 5 or even 10 seconds.
 This is long enough that data starts spilling off the serial port buffer inside the TinyG.
 On faster hosts like Windows or Mac this doesn't happen.
 Therefore some additional tricks have been added to SPJS to try to alleviate this problem from rearing it's ugly head.